HPCE/hpce-2018-cw5/readme.md

 Submission
 ==========

 The code in github forms your submission, though you must submit your final hash via blackboard for time-keeping and non-repudiation purposes.
 Pushes to github after the deadline will not be treated as submissions, unless the new hash is also submitted after the deadline.
+All members of each group must submit the same hash to show agreement.